 - More public transport routes to nearby towns such as Drumlish to accommodate workers in the area.
-Various people from different communities work in factories outside the town and cannot access regular reliable transport to their place of work.
-Not only is this an inconvenience but it is incurring unnecessary costs to travel and therefore there is a lack of incentive to seek employment. - Whilst the need for better transport links to adjacent towns and villages has been identified, more effective public transport and active travel options within the Town must also be a priority if the Town Centre is to work better for all people and communities within the Town - Need to engage with employers and public transport providers to help arrange suitable and sustainable timetable/service - More accessible cycle paths/routes to make for safer cycling throughout town - > Parking meters that use both coins, cards and apps - > A link road around Longford to help ease congestion in the town centre and especially in the west of town - > Need for a link road from Little Water Street to Connaught Road - > Lighting at the entrance to the car park behind Ballymahon Street is poor.
+Various people from differ-ent communities work in factories outside the town and cannot access regular reliable transport to their place of work.
+Not only is this an inconvenience but it is incurring unnecessary costs to travel and therefore there is a lack of incentive to seek employ-ment. - Need to engage with employers and public transport providers to help arrange suitable and sustainable timetable/service - More accessible cycle paths/routes to make for safer cycling throughout town - > Parking meters that use both coins, cards and apps - > A link road around Longford to help ease congestion in the town centre and especially in the west of town - > Need for a link road from Little Water Street to Connaught Road - > Lighting at the entrance to the car park behind Ballymahon Street is poor.
 There is also a problem here with bird droppings which are proving to be a slip hazard from Market Square.
-Maybe some sort of bird deterrent is needed in this area (the presentation of this and many of the backland carparks deters people using them to access the Town Centre)
+Maybe some sort of bird deterrent is needed in this area (the presen-tation of this and many of the backland carparks deters people using them to access the Town Centre)

-- Address double parking on Main Street outside fast-food outlets and the laneway from Tesco car park to side of the TEAGASC building - > Community Transport scheme needed for pensioners and disabled residents. - > Provide local link transport services to estates around the town - Connect all cycle routes and walkways around town to form 'loops' which support both active travel and increased participation in recreation and leisure - > Examine the potential for a subsidy scheme to help pensioners with taxi costs - Improve frequency of public transport links servicing Longford from smaller towns; this is central to helping support improved accessibility to and economic performance of Longford Town/Town Centre - Provision of more transport out the Athlone Road for access to the EDI Centre and Megabowl; this would increase the frequency of use of these facilities - > There is an identified lack of taxi service availability and related taxi infrastructure (for example, priority parking for taxis) to accommodate same
+- Address double parking on Main Street outside fast-food outlets and the laneway from Tesco car park to side of the TEAGASC building - Community Transport scheme needed for pensioners and disabled residents. - > Provide local link transport services to estates around the town - Connect all cycle routes and walkways around town to form 'loops' which support both active travel and increased participation in recreation and leisure - > Examine the potential for a subsidy scheme to help pensioners with taxi costs - Improve frequency of public transport links servicing Longford from smaller towns; this is central to helping support improved accessibility to and economic performance of Longford Town/Town Centre - Provision of more transport out the Athlone Road for access to the EDI Centre and Megabowl; this would increase the frequency of use of these facilities

-It is recognised that a number of the transport opportunities identified to address the challenges raised through the public participation process are already contained within Transformational Proposal 1: An Improved and Connected Public Realm.
+It is recognised that a number of the transport opportunities identified to address the challenges raised through the public participa-tion process are already contained within Transformational Proposal 1: An Improved and Connected Public Realm.
 These Include: